ppy/osu-wiki/wiki/Beatmapping/Timing/en.md

 An [uninherited ("red") offset](/wiki/Beatmapping/Offset) is the amount of time between the beginning of the audio and the first downbeat.
 The offset is a starting point used by osu! to calculate positions of other beats.
 A single offset is often enough for songs that are digitally produced or edited seamlessly.

 Mappers use their perception and sense of rhythm to discover the basic rhythmic structure of a song, and then verify that it accurately represents the whole audio.
-To do that, they focus on similar sounds which repeat periodically, and tap the `T` key along the rhythm.
+To do that, they focus on similar sounds which repeat periodically, and follow along the rhythm by tapping the `T` key or clicking the metronome button.
 This allows osu! to calculate how many beats appear in a song over a minute, and find its approximate [BPM](/wiki/Beatmapping/Beats_per_minute).
 After that, the timing is tested and adjusted if necessary:

 - BPM may be rounded if it yields more precise results;
 - The offset [needs to be moved](/wiki/Guides/Setting_the_Offset_on_the_Correct_Beat) to the first downbeat of a song.